dbrandt1990/CLI_Data_Gem_BoardGames/README.md

 ## Usage

-list popular boardgames with their basic attributes
+list popular boardgames and give access to their basic attributes

 ## Development